How Do I Become a Diabetes Care and Education Specialist?

 Currently there are no bachelor’s degree programs for diabetes education yet there is a graduate program – Master of Science degree in Diabetes Education and Management – at Teachers College-Columbia University.
 The university also offers a graduate-level certificate program in Advanced Diabetes Topics.

-Diabetes care and education specialists work in a variety of settings: hospitals, physician offices, clinics, home health, wellness programs, public health, to name a few.
+Diabetes care and education specialists work in a variety of settings: hospitals, physician offices, clinics, home health, wellness programs and public health, to name a few.

 They most often work within accredited or recognized diabetes education programs.
 Learn more about ADCES’ Diabetes Education Accreditation Program.
 This means that the diabetes care and education program has met requirements set forth by the Centers for Medicare & Medicaid Services and can bill for diabetes self-management training through two different billing codes: G0108 and G0109, which are for individual and group diabetes care and education.